tomialagbe/shop-client-server/README.md

 The database is pre-populated when the server is started.

 ##Setting up the app
-- Run docker-compose up to start the backend server.
+- Run `docker-compose up` to start the backend server.
 - Run the following commands to start the frontend app

 ````
-cd phone-shop
+cd shopclient
 ````

 ````